elmaxiboy/x-scraper/README.md

 ## Getting started

+### Install Firefox browser
+To use the emulating capabilities of Selenium, the [Firefox browser must be installed](https://support.mozilla.org/en-US/products/firefox/installation-and-updates/install).
+Choose a version that matches your OS.

+### Make sure to have Python installed
 [Python version 3.12.3](https://www.python.org/downloads/release/python-3123/) was used, make sure your envorinment meets this requirement.

 ### Create and activate a virtual environment within the project's root directory: